 Our recent animation for Cloud St uses three real-world examples to prove you're never too young, too busy, or too late to start afresh with your own enterprise.

-"Xero sent across a PDF with references of what they were after, the script, and even a storyboard," Creative Director Callan Woolcock says.
+"Xero sent across a PDF with references of what they were after, the script, and even a storyboard," Jumbla Creative Director Callan Woolcock said.

 "That's really rare for us, as we often find ourselves coming up with the creative concept.
 But in this case, it was mainly developing what they had in mind."